Tewaaraton Award: Nomination and selection process

+Ceremony

+Each year the ceremony takes place at the National Museum of the American Indian.
+Anyone can purchase a ticket to attend the ceremony.

 USILA versus Tewaaraton

-There is debate in the lacrosse community as to whether the Tewaaraton Award is actually an outstanding player award or whether it should be called a postseason award.
+There is debate in the lacrosse community as to whether the Tewaaraton Award is an outstanding player award or whether it should be called a postseason award.
 The controversy stems from the fact that the award is usually given to a male player who plays well during the season-ending NCAA tournament and from a team which is the winner or runner up in the NCAA Tournament.
 The Lt.
-Raymond Enners Award is the USILA Outstanding Player of the Year Award selected by the NCAA coaches, and the Tewaaraton Award recipient has not been the same as the Raymond Enners Award recipient in 5 out of the first 11 years that the Tewaaraton was awarded.
+Raymond Enners Award is the USILA Outstanding Player of the Year Award selected by the NCAA coaches, and the Tewaaraton Award recipient was not the same as the Raymond Enners Award recipient in 5 out of the first 11 years that the Tewaaraton was awarded.
 Since then, the two awards have agreed almost exactly; in each season but one from 2012 through 2022, both awards were won by the same individual.
 The only exception in this span was in 2014, when the Enners Award went to one of the two brothers who shared the Tewaaraton Award.